scorpion1337/Multiple-knife-fix/README.md

 # Short presentation.

 As you may have noticed when you survive a round in a row, another knife will appear in your inventory and so on.
-(I think the limete is 3/4 knives).
+(I think the limite is 3/4 knives).
 As it was bothering me, I got a resolution for that problem.

 # Installation.